Commoble/your-log-saw-something-last-night/README.md

 * Blocks broken by players
 * Blocks placed by players
-* Blocks activated by players (disabled by default)
+* Blocks activated by players
+* Items used by players without targeting a block
+* Entities activated by players
+* Entities killed by players

 Interactions by forge's "Fake Players" are not logged.